ggstuart/web-application-development/content/html-basics/introducing-html/slides/lists.md

 </ol>
 ```

->- Unordered one
+- Unordered one
->- Unordered two
+- Unordered two
->- Unordered three
+- Unordered three

->1.
-Ordered one
+1. Ordered one
->1.
-Ordered two
+1. Ordered two
->1.
-Ordered three
+1. Ordered three

-Using lists provide screen reader users with a much nicer experience.
+> Using lists provide screen reader users with a much nicer experience.
+Even if the numbers or bullets are removed with styling.